jpdck/kobo-tailscale/README.md

 4. Run `./install-tailscale.sh`
 5. Run `tailscale up` and authenticate

 By default, installs Tailscale v1.90.9.
-Change version by editing `TAILSCALE_VERSION` in `install-tailscale.sh` before running.
+To change the version for all devices, edit the `VERSION` file at the repository root, or override it with the `TAILSCALE_VERSION` environment variable.

 ## Upgrading